 During the upcoming few months, you will have chances, like the ones recorded at the NIH’s vaccine trial sites, to assist scientists in discovering whether the vaccines being appraised are now successful.
 If you become sick with COVID-19, you can take part in clinical trials underway to develop and evaluate a broad variety of possible therapies, in addition to several potential vaccines.
 So these treatments will work for everybody, it’s essential for individuals from diverse communities throughout the nation to take part in this study.
 We expect that in the not too distant future, all these efforts will lead to treatments that will put a stop to the outbreak.
 Meanwhile, let us all continue to safeguard ourselves and others from becoming infected and get tested if you think you’ve been connected with somebody with COVID-19.
 Communities of color are disproportionately burdened with the COVID-19 pandemic.
 Some people in those communities are crucial employees, who can’t operate from home, raising their risk of becoming exposed to this virus.
 Moreover, multi-generational living scenarios or in-house home arrangements can permit the virus to spread quickly if a single family member becomes contaminated.
 Comorbid conditions that aggravate the health dangers of COVID-19, like heart disease, diabetes and obesity, are somewhat more prevalent in minority communities due to longstanding societal and ecological factors and impediments to health care access.
 Consequently, COVID-19 can disperse rapidly in such communities, and the effect of this spread is dire.
 Testing, especially of asymptomatic and pre-symptomatic people, is crucial to interrupting this particular spread.
 Staying informed is vital.
 We invite you to search to up-to-date, reliable sources of information regarding COVID-19, like resources in the NIH site or MedlinePlus, that the National Library of Medicine’s consumer information source.
 Regrettably, there is a great deal of confusion concerning where to have a test and how to get tested.
 It’s becoming evident that for an individual to test positive, they must get a considerable quantity of the virus in their machine.
 This usually means that when you don’t have any symptoms but believe or were advised that you have been connected with an individual who has COVID-19, you need to isolate yourself instantly, contact your healthcare provider, then get a test.
 In case you have any query, call your healthcare supplier or local county public health office.
 You might even get into the CDC Hotline in 800-CDC-INFO (800-232-4636).

-The United States is entering consecutive waves, and because the discovery of new deadly variants poses a threat to reset the pandemic, it is important to continue testing even if you have been vaccinated to identify the new variants.
+The United States is entering consecutive waves, and because of the new deadly variants, they pose a threat to reset the pandemic.
+It is important to continue testing even if you have been vaccinated to identify the new variants, and to mitigate the spread of COVID-19.
 Current vaccines will not protect against the more deadlier strains.
 Testing buys us time to develop more effective vaccines and therapeutic treatments to help relieve symptoms.

-Please encourage everyone you know to test weekly to help flatten the curve, so it buys us that time we need.
+Please encourage everyone you know to test weekly to help flatten the curve.

 Frank Lee, CEO